Galactic magnetic field reconstruction using the polarized diffuse Galactic emission: Formalism and application to $Planck$ data: Introduction

-From these studies, different geometrical structures of the large-scale GMF have been proposed.
-It has been established that the GMF is made of a regular (or coherent) component of few micro Gauss amplitude to which sum up one or two turbulent components, random and ordered-random \citep{Jan2012a,Jan2012b,Jaff2013,PlanckXLII2016}.
+From these different works it has been established that the GMF is made of a regular (or coherent) component of an amplitude of a few micro Gauss and to which one or two turbulent components, random and ordered-random, are added \citep{Jan2012a,Jan2012b,Jaff2013,PlanckXLII2016}.
 However, GMF models turn to be complex and highly dimensional (large number of parameters).
-As a consequence, they are difficult to constrain in particular by the fact that: (\textit{i}) the turbulent components (random and/or ordered-random) have amplitudes that might exceed the one of the regular part, and (\textit{ii}) the Galactic matter content is also poorly known.
+As a consequence, they are highly degenerated and difficult to constrain, particularly as a result of the fact that according to some authors, the turbulent components (random or ordered-random) have amplitudes that might exceed that of the regular part and also because the density distributions of the Galactic matter content are poorly known.

+In principle, a combined study of the diffuse synchrotron and thermal dust emission should allow us to constrain the GMF characteristics in three dimensions and to mitigate the loss of information introduced by the integration along the lines of sight that induces degeneracies.
+However, an additional complexity occurs.
+Three-dimensional (3D) density distributions of relativistic electron and of dust grains differ.
+Therefore, the GMF is not sampled in the exact same way along the lines of sight by the two species of the interstellar matter and the respective emission components may often reflect properties of the magnetized ISM at different locations.
+This characteristic, which could be used to our advantage to model the GMF, may likely be source of confusion and of apparent discrepancies if it is not properly accounted for.

+To face this complexity, one approach would be to constrain models of the GMF and of the matter density distributions through a joint modeling of both emission components.
+Such an approach, followed by the \textsc{Imagine} Consortium (\citealt{Bou2018}), requires us to simultaneously constrain several models, with each residing in potentially high-dimensional space.
+Performing such an ambitious fit through, for instance, a Bayesian method should ideally be the aim in this instance.